ibm-skills-network/labs-knowledgebase/docs/Lab Tools/Cloud IDE/cloud-ide-openshift.md

     - Noun-phrases
     - Relations (Transformer)
     - Syntax
 - Launch Application - This is how you view the application you run within Cloud IDE.

+### Launch Application

 The **"Launch Application"** button lets you view applications running inside the Cloud IDE.
 It starts a proxy server that makes your local app accessible through the IDE.
 You can use either the built-in live server or a framework-specific server (e.g., Flask for Python, Express for Node.js).

-  - Use cases:
+**Use cases:**

-      1. Previewing static sites or front-end projects
+- **Previewing static sites or front-end projects:**
-        - HTML/CSS/JS projects using live-server.
+  HTML/CSS/JS projects using live-server.

-      1. Integration testing
+- **Integration testing:**
-        - Test APIs or webhooks from apps running inside the IDE.
+  Test APIs or webhooks from apps running inside the IDE.
 For example, if your backend server runs in the IDE, you can point Postman or a front-end app to the proxied URL.

-      1. Cross-browser testing
+- **Cross-browser testing:**
-        - Access the proxied app from different browsers on the same machine or on a device that can reach the proxy URL, to test responsiveness and behavior.
+  Access the proxied app from different browsers on the same machine or on a device that can reach the proxy URL, to test responsiveness and behavior.

-  - How to use:
+**How to use:**

-    - **Start your server**
+1. **Start your server**
    - If you use the built-in live server, a notification will display the port that was opened.

-    - Go to **Skills Network Toolbox**, access **"Launch Application"** tool and input the port.

-    - **Access your application:**
-      - Click the **"Your Application"** button to open the server inside the Cloud IDE, or
-      - Open it in a new browser tab.

-#### How to preview your static page(HTML/CSS/JS)

-    - **Start your server**
-      - Write click on your html file.

-    - Go to **Skills Network Toolbox**, access **"Launch Application"** tool and input the port.
+2. Go to **Skills Network Toolbox**, access **"Launch Application"** tool and input the port.

-    - **Access your application:**
+3. **Access your application:**
    - Click the **"Your Application"** button to open the server inside the Cloud IDE, or
    - Open it in a new browser tab.